 Espresso cheesecake.
 All the creamy indulgence of classic cheesecake.
 All the sophistication that comes with adding a shot of espresso.
 And since none of the little ones will want any, it means all the more for you.

 This espresso cheesecake recipe boasts a double shot of espresso—in the crust and the filling.
 The bitterness of the espresso offsets the richness of the cream cheese and smooths the tanginess of the sour cream.
 What results is “silky,” “luscious,” “tangy,” “creamy,” “lots of depth,” “just the right amount of sweet,” “not too coffee-ish and not too chocolate-y,” and “incredibly delicious!”
 But don’t take the word of our recipe testers.
 Go on.
 See for yourself.
-This recipe has been updated.
 Originally published February 11.
 2015.–Renee Schettler Rossi

 Special Equipment: 9-inch springform pan